Vijaydan Detha: Biography

-Talking to Mahendra Lalas in India Today, he said, "My land [Rajasthan] is full of stories, whatever I've written is just a drop of the ocean".
+Detha said, "My land Rajasthan is full of stories, whatever I've written is just a drop of the ocean".
 Detha, was inspired by Shah Govradhan Lal Kabra to write in Rajasthani "till date I have not written in any other language", he said regarding his love for the language.
 He portrayed the sufferings of the poor in his writings and was also tipped for the Nobel Prize for Literature in 2011 which ultimately went to Tomas Tranströmer.
-Vijay Dan Detha is survived by four sons and a daughter.